Pre-Operative Instructions for Conscious Sedation (Adults)

 - Taking these medications as instructed is just as strong as a narcotic because you still have the sedation medication in your system.

-- Most patients don’t need additional pain medication, but if you think you do, don’t hesitate to contact our office.
+- Most patients don’t need additional pain medication, but if you think you do, don’t hesitate to contact our dental office.
 We can prescribe you the medication you need,

 - Do not self medicate with any other drugs (licit or illicit, which includes alcohol).
 This could cause a potential overdose with serious consequences like death.

-- If you have any questions about the medication, or your sedation interacting with medications you’re already taking, please call our office first, then your physician or pharmacist.
+- If you have any questions about the medication, or your sedation interacting with medications you’re already taking, please call our dental office first, then your physician or pharmacist.